Sea Kayaking on Saturna Island with Kayaking Skills

 Distinguishing whether a killer whale is a Southern Resident or a Bigg’s (transient) in the moment, from water level, while managing your boat, is genuinely difficult even for experienced observers.
 Saddle patch shape and dorsal fin profile are the key visual markers, but they require a clear, sustained look that you may not always get.
 Their behaviour may give more indications.
 For example: Southern Resident Killer Whales often travel in larger pods of ten or more.
 Transients mostly are seen in smaller groups, and behaving more stealthy and quietly when hunting.

 The practical answer is straightforward: if you see killer whales and you are not certain of the ecotype, apply the most protective rules and treat them as Southern Residents.
-This is never wrong.
 The Marine Mammal Regulations protect all cetaceans regardless of ecotype and the spirit of all these measures is the same: do not interfere with the animals’ behaviour.

 If whales come to you

-This is the question most paddlers want answered but rarely ask directly: what do you do when whales appear near you while you’re paddling legally, in the right place, following all the rules?
+This is the question most paddlers want answered.
+What do you do when whales appear near you while you’re paddling legally, in the right place, following all the rules?

-First, this can happen.
-Whales move and a pod that was distant when you launched may surface near you.
+This can happen.
+Whales move and a pod that was distant when you first noticed them, may surface near you.
 You have not done anything wrong.

 Do not reposition.
 Do not paddle toward them to improve your view and do not paddle away in panic.
 Sudden movement and the sound of a paddle entering the water repeatedly is more disruptive than a quiet, stationary boat.
 If you need to move for safety reasons, do so slowly and deliberately.

 Let them set the agenda.
 Whales are not unaware of you (humpback whales can be less aware).
 If a pod passes close, they have made a choice about their proximity.
 Your job is to be a neutral presence: not to engage, not to follow, not to optimise the encounter for photography.
 Watch.
-Be present.
+Be present and alert.

 Do not position yourself in their path.
 This is a legal requirement under the Interim Order as well as the right thing to do.
 If you can anticipate the direction of travel, move clear of it early and calmly.